If you are new to jPlayer, check out the Quick Start Guide.

 This option is a fallback for when full screen is not available and is set automatically when attempting to go full screen.

-In general, you will not use this option and instead use the fullScreen option to control how the video is displayed.
+In general, you will not use this option and instead use the fullScreen

 This option has been left here since you can use the full window system for other uses, where you do not want to activate the full screen code as well.

-Changing the fullWindow option will not affect the fullScreen option,
+option will not affect the fullScreen

 but may affect the full screen GUI display, since the CSS classes would be changed.